VEGALUISJ/Video_landingPage_FrontEnd/README.md

 ##### Cool Features:

-great display showing the website with some animations that looks awesome. cool design for signIn and logIn.
+great display showing the website with some animations that looks awesome. cool design for signIn and logIn